lerethel/shop-stock-and-user-db/README.md

 1. Go to the project folder in your terminal (for example, using the `cd` command)
 2. Run `docker compose up`
 3. After the project has fully initialized, open a new terminal and navigate to the same folder.
 Run `docker ps` and note the name of the app container (typically `shop-stock-shop-stock-1`).
 Then, run `docker exec shop-stock-shop-stock-1 npm run db:setup` (use the correct container name) to create tables in the database
+4. The app will be available at `http://localhost:3000`

 ## Endpoints